Automatic Construction of Clinical Scoring Systems with LLM Agents: Discussion

-\textbf{Conclusion and clinical perspective.} \texttt{AgentScore} demonstrates that machine learning can be used not to replace clinical guidelines, but to \emph{systematically improve them}.
-By learning compact, interpretable, and auditable unit-weighted checklists that align with real clinical workflows, our approach provides a pathway to generate candidate scoring systems for prospective validation.
-More broadly, \texttt{AgentScore} exemplifies a framework for constrained semantic optimization, in which hypothesis class design, deployability, and verification are treated as first-class modeling concerns.
-Similar additive checklist structures already appear in other safety-critical settings, including aviation safety checklists (e.g., pre-flight procedures) and financial lending decisions (e.g., credit scoring), suggesting broader applicability beyond healthcare.
+\textbf{Conclusion and clinical perspective.} \texttt{AgentScore} demonstrates that machine learning can generate candidate scoring systems aligned with guideline-style use and suitable for prospective validation, rather than replacing clinical guidelines.
+By learning compact, interpretable, and auditable unit-weighted checklists from clinically meaningful derived rules, our approach provides a pathway toward deployable-by-design clinical ML.
+More broadly, \texttt{AgentScore} exemplifies constrained semantic optimization: a framework in which hypothesis class design, deployability, and verification are treated as first-class modeling concerns.